better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 To clone a working copy of a followed project to your computer, you can use the [**Checkout**](understanding-radicle/glossary.md/#checkout) option within the Upstream client.
 This will clone the project to a specified location on your local machine and initialize a Git repository.

-Checking out a project will create a new remote for that project.
+Commiting and publishing changes to this working copy will create a new [remote](understanding-radicle/glossary.md/#remote) for that project that is uniquely linked to your peerID.
 You can view this remote in the peer switcher.

 [insert picture of peer switcher]

-It will also add the project to your **My Projects** tab.
+Once a remote is created for a project, it will also add the project to your **My Projects** tab.

 ## Getting changes from a project